AliJ-Official/TempMail/README.md

 ### 🔹 Download the Release (Recommended)

 1. Visit the [Releases](https://github.com/AliJ-Official/TempMail/releases) page of this repository.
-2. Download the latest version of the program:
+2. Download the latest version of the program: **TempMail_Setup_v2.1.0_x64.exe**
-   - **TempMail_2.0.1_x64.exe**: An installer file for setting up the program on your system.
-3. Run `TempMail_2.0.1_x64.exe` and follow the on-screen instructions to install the program.
+3. Run the setup and follow the on-screen instructions to install the program.
 4. Once installed, you can launch the program from the Start Menu or Desktop shortcut.

 ---